 The Kitchen Crew serves and cleans up after every meal.
 They also take care of a number of other details (behind the scenes) that make camp run.
 The Crew’s time at camp is marked by service and hard work.
 They are a great blessing to campers and staff.

 Doctors and nurses volunteer a week or two of their time to care for campers’ health needs.
-They distribute campers’ meds and are among the first to respond when campers have an injury or illness.
-Camp couldn’t operate without the generosity of these skilled individuals.
+They distribute camper medication and are among the first to respond when campers have an injury or illness.
+Camp couldn’t operate without the generosity of these skilled medical professionals.

-The office staff consists of Nancy Welch and Alyssa Foldesy (some of the 10 most-organized people in the country) and a group volunteers.
-They handle thousands of details including registration, answering the phones and sorting the voluminous amount of mail that arrives every day.
+The Office Staff, led by Nancy Welch and Alyssa Foldesy, consists of a team of many volunteers throughout the summer.
+They handle thousands of details including registration, communicating with parents, the Camp Store, and sorting the voluminous amount of mail that arrives every day.

 Our founder, Jim Welch, still lives and serves alongside us all summer.
 We benefit greatly from his sage wisdom and godly example.
 Praise God for his vision and more than 50 years of dedicated leadership to the ministry of Summer’s Best Two Weeks.

 “Open” = camper spots are currently available